-The best hair moisturizers are made up of two parts: a hydrating component that uses moisture attracting ingredients like hyaluronic acid, glycerin, and panthenol to go deep into each cuticle and then a sealant like a non-penetrating hair oil such as castor or jojoba oil that both smooths the cuticle and seals it shut.
+The best hair moisturizers are made up of two parts: a hydrating component that uses moisture attracting ingredients like hyaluronic acid, glycerin, and panthenol to go deep into each cuticle, then a sealant like a non-penetrating hair oil such as castor or jojoba oil that both smooths the cuticle and helps seals it shut.

-Realizing your curly hair care routine is lacking hair moisturizer?
-We’re prepared to help you stock your shower and vanity with the best hair moisturizers for natural hair.
+If you’ve come to the realization that your curly hair care routine is lacking moisturizer for your hair, we’re prepared to help you stock your shower and vanity with the best hair moisturizers for natural hair.
 Here, find seven must-have dry hair treatments and moisturizers.

-Hair Milk Original Leave-In Moisturizer: Leave-ins are one of the best product types for upping your hair’s moisture levels, and this one is no exception.
-Formulated with shea butter and soy bean oil, the hair moisturizer helps hydrate, soften, and strengthen curls, coils, kinks, and waves.
+Monoi (Repair + Moisture Star Strength Leave-In Cream: Leave-ins are one of the best product types for upping your hair’s moisture levels, and this one is no exception.
+Formulated with glycerin and coconut oil, the hair moisturizer helps hydrate, soften, and strengthen curls, coils, kinks, and waves.

-Black Vanilla 4-in-1 Combing Creme: Dry, tangled hair is a nuisance that this combing creme can solve.
+Hair Milk 4-in-1 Combing Creme: Dry, tangled hair is a nuisance that this combing creme can help solve.
 The formula instantly detangles and deeply moisturizes to make hair more manageable.

-Sacred Tiare 4-in-1 Combing Creme: Another deeply moisturizing option, this natural hair moisturizer helps strengthen and add moisture while it untangles your trickiest knots.
+Black Vanilla 4-in1 Combing Creme: Another deeply nourishing option, this natural hair moisturizer helps strengthen and add moisture while it untangles your trickiest knots.